Smartmayukh/Personal-site/src/data/about.md

 # How I developed my research interest

 I had a deep interest in Electronics while growing up.

+When I was 9 years old I had a home tutor who also was an engineer at that time.
+He used to bring me various diodes, breadboards etc and used to teach me how to design ciruits.

+I still remember the first circuit I designed was  a full wave rectifier using diodes.
+My tutor hyped me up saying that the circuit I designed could charge a phone but as we all know that it is but a small part of a charging system.

+Thus at a very young age old I came across Mosfets and BJTs.

-From about 10 years old I used to make circuits using Mosfets and BJTs.
-That interest led me on my path to pursue my Bachelor’s of Engineering Degree in Electronics and Telecommunications.
+I wanted to learn more.
+All this interest led me on my path to pursue my Bachelor’s of Engineering Degree in Electronics and Telecommunications.
 While studying in college, I also developed a keen interest and appreciation for Deep learning and Artificial Intelligence.
-I am very much grateful to get ample research opportunities in this field.
+I am very much grateful to get ample research opportunities in both of those fields.
 <br/>
 <br/>
 ### Research in Artificial Intelligence :